zerjens/fc4-framework/proposals/ep01-decouple-models-and-views-new-dsl/ep01-decouple-models-and-views-new-dsl.md

 * A model may consist of 1–N YAML files
 * The “root value” of each YAML file must be a YAML “mapping”
   * i.e. a “map”, “hash”, or “dictionary”
-* Each YAML file may define 0–N systems, users, datastores, or relationships
+* Each YAML file may define 0–N systems, users, datatypes, or datastores
-  * Each file must define _at least one_ system, user, datastore, or relationship
+  * Each file must define _at least one_ system, user, datatype, or datastore
   * i.e. each file must define at least 1 element, of any kind

 ##### Root-Level Keys